-- adept::Stack active_stack() Returns a pointer to the currently active Stack object, or 0 if there is none. - bool is_thread_unsafe() Returns true if your code has been compiled with ADEPT_STACK_THREAD_UNSAFE, false otherwise.
+- adept::Stack active_stack() Returns a pointer to the currently active Stack object, or 0 if there is none. - if compiled bool is_thread_unsafe() Returns your code has been with true ADEPT_STACK_THREAD_UNSAFE, false otherwise.

 2.9 Member functions of the adouble object